Costa Rica - Country Commercial Guide

 Crime

-Over one and a half million foreign tourists, the majority American, visit Costa Rica annually.
+Over 2.3 million foreign tourists, the majority American, visit Costa Rica annually.
 All are potential targets for criminals — primarily thieves looking for cash, jewelry, credit cards, electronic items and passports.
 U.S. citizens are encouraged to exercise the same level of caution they would in major cities or tourist areas throughout the world.
 Local law enforcement officers can have more limited response capabilities and may follow protocols differing from their U.S. counterparts.
 Travelers should minimize driving at night, especially outside urban areas.

 U.S. citizens should exercise caution when in areas with high concentrations of bars and nightclubs, especially at night, and steer clear of deserted properties or undeveloped land.
 For safety reasons, the Embassy does not place its official visitors in hotels in the San Jose city center, but instead puts them at the larger hotels in the outlying suburbs.
 U.S. citizens should walk or exercise with a companion, bearing in mind that crowded tourist attractions and resort areas popular with foreign tourists are common venues for criminal activity.
 Travelers should ignore verbal harassment and avoid overt displays of wealth — to include large amounts of cash, jewelry, or expensive photographic equipment.
 In lieu of their original passport document, tourists are encouraged to carry photocopies of their passport data page and Costa Rican entry stamp on their persons, leaving the original in a hotel safe or other secure place.